 www.cancer.org / 800-227-2345

 Road To Recovery is a program sponsored by the American Cancer Society to provide transportation for cancer patients to and from treatment, according to the needs and available resources in each community.
 Volunteer drivers donate their time and use of their cars.
 Call or go online to check availability in your area.

 Charitable organization whose mission is to ease the emotional stress, physical discomfort, and financial burden of travel for cancer patients by arranging free flights to treatment centers, using empty seats on corporate aircraft.
 You must be able to walk unassisted.
 Financial need is not a requirement.
 Call or email at least 3 weeks in advance.

 www.lifelinepilots.org / 800-822-7972 7:30am - 4:30pm CST

 Midwest non-profit group that flies financially needy patients to medical centers.
 Patients must be able to walk unassisted and require no medical assistance in flight; must be financially needy; able to fly in small 4-6 passenger plane.
 You need to provide your own transportation to the airport.

 www.patienttravel.org / 800-296-1217 (contact available after hours)

-Free referral service to facilitate patient access to appropriate charitable medical air transportation resources in the U.S.
+Free referral service to facilitate patient access to appropriate charitable medical air transportation as well as long distance ground transportation resources in the U.S.

 www.aircharitynetwork.org / 877-621-7177